-Check-In: Monday, July 24 from 6:00-8:00pm; Wednesday, July 26 from 7:30-8:30 am Judging: Wednesday, July 26 at 9am Superintendent-Cindy Allen, Reese Allen1.
-Read General Rules 2.
-Article must have been made in the last year, after the previous Kingman County Fair!
-3. A judging schedule will be determined following the pre-entry processing.
+Check-In: Monday, July 22 from 6:00-8:00pm; Wednesday, July 24 from 7:30-8:30 am

+Judging: Wednesday, July 24 at 9am

+Superintendent-

+1. Read General Rules
-4. One to three craftworks can be submitted in each class.

-5. No duplicate entries will be accepted (for example, needlepoint key rings).

-6. Pieces that are to be hung on a wall MUST HAVE an appropriate hanger so it can be hung at the County Fair.
+- 2. Article must have been made in the last year, after the previous Kingman County Fair! - 3.
+A judging schedule will be determined following the pre-entry processing. - 4.
+One to three craftworks can be submitted in each class. - 5.
+Junior is for people under 17 years old. - 6.
+No duplicate entries will be accepted (for example, needlepoint key rings). - 7.
+Pieces that are to be hung on a wall MUST HAVE an appropriate hanger so it can be hung at the County Fair. - a.

-- a.
 Artwork with metal sawtooth hangers or evelet screws, making tape, or duct tape, string/yar are not acceptable. - b.
 The hanger on a frame should consist of a wire across the back attached to eyelet screws on the backsides of the frame. - c.
 On lightweight art, depending on size, 1 or 2 adhesive clear, plastic, sawtooth hangers may be attached to the back of the artwork.
-(These hangers can be found in the Frame Department at Hobby Lobby).

-7. Art that does not have appropriate hanger on the back will be docked one level and not be displayed.

-8. Ribbons will be awarded based on merit and quality of entry.
+(These hangers can be found in the Frame Department at Hobby Lobby). - 8.
+Art that does not have appropriate hanger on the back will be docked one level and not be displayed. - 9.
+Ribbons will be awarded based on merit and quality of entry.